 The recuperator recovers energy from the exhaust gases to increase fuel efficiency.
-Each engine will provide 25MW.
+Each engine provides 25MW.

-The engines have been built by a team led by Rolls-Royce and Northrop Grumman.
-Alsthom Power Conversion provides other elements of the power and propulsion system, including the electric propulsion motors.
+The engines were built by a team led by Rolls-Royce and Northrop Grumman.
+Alsthom Power Conversion provided other elements of the power and propulsion system, including the electric propulsion motors.

 The Global Naval Surface Combatants and Warfare Systems Market 2011-2021